 The Manatee Cruise

-Aboard the Manatee Explorer Cruise, enjoy rainforest walks to find different Amazon animals, such as several different monkeys, iguanas, sloths, and colorful birds, enjoy a canopy tower to spot parrots and toucans, visit the Yasuni clay lick to see parakeets, canoe the waterways, and meet rainforest communities living along the river.
-Enjoy comfortable suites and delicious food.
+Aboard the Manatee Explorer Cruise, enjoy rainforest walks to find different Amazon animals, such as several different monkeys, iguanas, sloths, and colorful birds.
+You can also enjoy a canopy tower to spot parrots and toucans, visit the Yasuni clay lick to see parakeets, canoe the waterways, and meet rainforest communities living along the river.
+In addition to fantastic nature, relax in comfortable suites and enjoy delicious food.
 Guests can also choose a glamping experience to enjoy sleeping comfortable under the stars.

 The Anakonda Cruise

-The Anakonda Cruise is the Manatee’s luxurious sister ship.
-Aboard the Anakonda, you will enjoy a variety of activities, but will be treated to a higher level of luxury aboard the vessel itself.
+The Anakonda Cruise is the Manatee’s luxurious sister vessel.
+Aboard the Anakonda, you will enjoy a variety of activities similar to the Manatee Cruise.
+But as this is a luxury alternative, you will be treated to a higher level of luxury aboard the vessel itself.
 Enjoy rainforest trails to find different monkeys and rainforest wildlife, canoe the Amazon lakes, visit a rainforest tower to spot different parrots and observe the canopy, see many different parakeets at the Yasuni clay lick, and meet a rainforest community to see how people live in the rainforest.
 While on the vessel, enjoy very comfortable suites and delicious cuisine.